 Florian Bieber is a political scientist working on inter-ethnic relations, ethnic conflict and nationalism, focusing on Southeastern Europe.
 He is a Professor in South East European Studies and director of the Centre for South East European Studies at the University of Graz.
 Florian Bieber is also a Visiting Professor at the Nationalism Studies Programme at Central European University.
 He studied at Trinity College (USA), the University of Vienna and Central European University (Hungary) and received his M.A. in Political Science and History and his Ph.D. in Political Science from the University of Vienna, as well as an M.A. in Southeast European Studies from Central European University.

 Oana Bizgan is a strategy and commercial professional with more than 10 years of experience within a multinational environment.
-For the past year, she's been involved in new business generation for foreign investors in Romania.
+She is a member of Parliament.
+Earlier, she was involved in new business generation for foreign investors in Romania.
 She has extensive expertise in strategy consulting, restructuring, commercial performance and general management.
 She has a MSc BA in Strategy and Organisation from the School of Business, Economics and Law at Gothenburg University in Sweden and was an exchange student at HEC Montreal and London School of Economics.

 Marina Borovko is Deputy Chairwoman of the European Business Association in Minsk and an Associate Professor at the Belarusian State University.
 So far, she has written more than 20 scientific works, co-authored a monograph and co-developed more than 10 methodological guidelines and manuals.
 In 2006 she became a Laureate of the President of the Republic of Belarus Award for PhD candidates of full-time tuition.